josua-stng/josua-stng/README.md

 <p align="center"><strong>" informatics engineering student "</strong></p>

 ### My name is Josua Sitanggang, I'm a student from Indonesia and I'm a Junior  Front End Web Developer.
-- 🔭 I’m currently working on my personal projects and i m a student
+- 🔭 I’m currently working on Frontend with Javascript,Typescript,React and some styling like TailwindCSS
 - 🌱 I’m currently learning software engineering
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/josua-sitanggang-25898b214/" target="_blank">LinkedIn</a> | <a href="https://www.instagram.com/josuastng/">Instagram</a>
 | <a href="https://www.facebook.com/profile.php?id=100009735270078">Facebook</a>